Grower Profile: Ornamentales de Adjuntas

 Ornamentales de Adjuntas offers a wide variety of poinsettias in different container sizes, with the 10-inch hanging baskets being the most popular.
 Diomedes’ flowers can be found in Sam’s Club stores and independent garden centers throughout Puerto Rico.
 When the Christmas season ends, the greenhouses are refilled with different plants which are offered during the spring season.
 Among the crops that require the most expertise and care are roses, hydrangeas and angelonias.

 What types of substrates provide more quality?

-  Diomedes expressed that he has used many types of substrates throughout his career as an ornamental grower, but the substrates that have given the best results are PRO-MIX LP15 and PRO-MIX HP.
-All poinsettias and plants susceptible to root diseases are grown in PRO-MIX HP while the vast majority of ferns and foliage plants are grown in PRO-MIX LP15.
+Diomedes expressed that he has used many types of substrates throughout his career as an ornamental grower, but the substrates that have given the best results are the PRO-MIX® products. including PRO-MIX® HP.

 Watch "Ornamentales de Adjuntas with Sam's Club" video on Youtube

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.